 We would like to inform you that EFSA has recently published several new calls.

-EFSA is facing an exciting time as it is preparing for the implementation of the revised General Food Law.
-EFSA will grow considerably over the next few years and in view of this, the first batch of calls to establish reserve lists of suitable candidates to help carry EFSA forward has been launched.
+EFSA will grow considerably over the next few years and in view of this, a number of calls to establish reserve lists of suitable candidates to help carry EFSA forward, have been launched.

 Are you interested in contributing to the future of science and play a role in EFSA’s readiness for the future, make sure you consider these opportunities and/or spread the word within your network.

 Please follow the direct links to all the latest vacancies in EFSA:

 Mineral oil aromatic hydrocarbons (MOAH) in infant formula